 Mary Church Terrell is a figure of national historic significance.
 She was the president of the National Association of Colored Women and, later, a member of the National American Suffrage Association.
 In 1895 she became the first Black woman in America to be appointed to a school board.
 Terrell served two terms on the DC School Board, from 1895 to 1901 and again from 1906 to 1911.
 Her terms were defined by work towards quality education, fair hiring practices, and more adequate appropriations for schools.
 It was during this period that Mary Church Terrell lived in the 1892 house.

-She also led the successful fight to integrate Washington eateries.
+She also led the successful fight to integrate DC restaurants.
 After she and her colleagues were refused service at Thompson Restaurant, she filed a lawsuit against the eatery.
 While waiting for the case to move forward, she engaged in boycotts and sit-ins targeting other segregated restaurants in the city.
-Her lawsuit resulted in a 1953 Supreme Court decision that found the practice of segregating Washington's eating places to be unconstitutional.
+Her lawsuit resulted in a 1953 Supreme Court decision that found the practice of segregating DC’s eating places to be unconstitutional.

-National Register and National Historic Landmark: May 15, 1975
+National Historic Landmark: May 15, 1975

 This site is included in the Women's Suffrage in Washington DC tour for its role as the home of suffragist leader Mary Church Terrell, president of the National Association of Colored Women.